-The District administration of Bhavnagar has identified 16 expected task forces for key response operation functions that are described below (As per the ICS manual).
+The District administration of Bhavnagar has identified 16 expected task forces-for key response operation functions that are described below (As per the ICS manual).
 Additional taskforces can be added under the operations section as needed by the circumstances of a disaster.
 Each Taskforce is led by one organization and supported by other organizations.

-Emergency Operation Taskforce Functions 1.
-Coordination and Planning Coordinate early warning, Response & Recovery Operations 2.
-Administration and Protocol Support Disaster Operations by efficiently completing the paper work and other Administrative tasks needed to ensure effective and timely relief assistance 3.
+Emergency Operation Functions Taskforce 1.
+Coordination and Coordinate early warning, Response & Planning Recovery Operations 2.
+Administration Support Disaster Operations by efficiently and Protocol completing the paper work and other Administrative tasks needed to ensure effective and timely relief assistance 3.
 Warning Collection and dissemination of warnings of potential disasters 4.
-Law and Order Assure the execution of all laws and maintenance of order in the area affected by the incident.
-5. Search and Provide human and material resources needed to

-Rescue (including Evacuation) support local evacuation, search and rescue efforts.
-6. Public Works Provide the personnel and resources needed to 0,1 0,0120 support local efforts to reestablish normally operating infrastructure.
-7. Water Assure the provision of sufficient potable water for human and animal consumption (priority), and water for industrial and agricultural uses as 8.
-Food and Relief appropriate.
-Assure the provision of basic food and other relief Supplies needs in the affected communities.
+Law and Order Assure the execution of all laws and maintenance of order in the area affected by 5 On a value of 1 the incident.
+Provide human and material resources needed 5.
+Search and Rescue (including Evacuation) to support local evacuation, search and rescue efforts.
+6. Public Works Provide the personnel and resources needed o.
+Fublic Works to support local efforts to reestablish normally operating infrastructure.
+7. Water Assure the provision of sufficient potable 1, 1, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, 4, water for human and animal consumption (priority), and water for industrial and agricultural uses as appropriate.
+8. Food and Relief Assure the provision of basic food and other Supplies relief needs in the affected communities.
 9. Power Provide the resources to reestablish normal power supplies and systems in affected communities.
-10. Public Health Provide personnel and resources to address and sanitation pressing public health problems and re-establish (including First aid and all medical normal health care systems. care) 11.
+10. Public Health Provide personnel and resources to address and sanitation pressing public health problems and re- (including First aid establish normal health care systems. and all medical care) 11.
 Animal Health Provision of health and other care to animals and Welfare affected by a disaster.
-12. Shelter Provide materials and supplies to ensure temporary shelter for disaster-affected populations 13.
+12. Shelter Provide materials and supplies to ensure 12.
+Official temporary shelter for disaster-affected tomporary briotor for aroaster affected populations 13.
 Logistics Provide Air, water and Land transport for evacuation and for the storage and delivery of relief supplies in coordination with other task forces and competent authorities.
-14. Survey (Damage Collect and analyses data on the impact of Assessment) disaster, develop estimates of resource needs and relief plans, and compile reports on the disaster as required for District and State authorities and 1.5 other parties as appropriate.
-15. Telecommunications Coordinate and assure operation of all communication systems (e.g.; Radio, TV, refeconniquications communication systems (e.g.; Radio, TV, Telephones, Wireless) required to support early warning or post disaster operations.
-16. Media (Public Provide liaison with and assistance to print and Information) electronic media on early warning and post- disaster reporting concerning the disaster.
+14. Survey (Damage Collect and analyses data on the impact of Assessment) disaster, develop estimates of resource rand relief plans, and compile reports or disaster as required for District and authorities and other parties as appropria 15.
+Coordinate and assure operation of all Telecommunications communication systems (e.g.; Radio, TV, Telephones, Wireless) required to support early warning or post disaster operations.
+16. Media (Public Provide liaison with and assistance to print Information) and electronic media on early warning and post-disaster reporting concerning the disaster.